corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 {% info(title="Tips for CI Builds") %}

-I wrote a whole article on [how to speed up your CI builds](/blog/tips-for-faster-ci-builds/).
+I wrote a dedicated article on [how to speed up your CI builds](/blog/tips-for-faster-ci-builds/).
 It covers a lot of the tips mentioned here in more detail and also includes more specific advice for Github Actions.